triton-inference-server/server/docs/client.rst

 Prerequisites
 .............

-Python 3.5 or greater is required to build the wheel file.
-The build script expects ``python3`` in Ubuntu 16.04, Ubuntu 18.04, or ``python3.exe`` in Windows to be available on the path.
+Python 3.5 or greater is required to build and/or install the wheel file.

 Ubuntu 16.04 / Ubuntu 18.04
 ...........................